JasmineElm/JasmineElm.github.io/_posts/2021-02-17-sudo_on_aws.md

 ![what permissions does the file have?]({{site.url}}/images/aws_passwd_04.jpg)

 It's owned by root, but root cannot write to it.
-Let's temporarily make te file writeable:
+Let's temporarily make the file writeable:

 ```bash
 chmod 640 /etc/sudoers.d/90-cloud-init-users